 Payroll taxes affect every business, small or large.
 If you own a business and you need help with payroll tax representation, don’t wait any longer!
 When a business owes back payroll taxes the Internal Revenue Service can shut the business down and attach the back taxes to you personally (known as a trust fund penalty).
 Call us today at 844-841-9857 or click the button below to fill out the form to schedule your free consultation!

 There’s no need to feel embarrassed or ashamed if your business needs payroll tax representation.
 Tax law is confusing and difficult!
-Polston Tax has over 100 years of combined tax experience to help you with your taxes and accountants dedicated to keeping our business clients compliant on their payroll taxes.
+Polston Tax has over 100 years of combined tax experience nationwide to help you with your taxes and accountants dedicated to keeping our business clients compliant on their payroll taxes.

 Employers are also required to file certain payroll tax forms with the IRS, such as a Form 941, Employer’s Quarterly Federal Tax Return, and a Form 940, Employer’s Annual Federal Unemployment or FUTA Tax Return.